 Denise Ann Esserman

-Instructor in Public Health (Biostatistics)
+Associate Professor of Public Health (Biostatistics)

 Applied; Survey Sampling; Longitudinal Data; Clustered Clinical Trials; Adherence Data

 My research has mainly been collaborative, such that any methods work that I have done has developed from these relationships.
 For example, in working with a scholar on her K23 award, we realized there were no sample size formulas for randomized control trials with educational interventions in which one arm is randomized to a group setting while the other is left in clusters of size 1 , and thus developed and published this methodology.
 I am currently interested in methods related to clustered randomized trials, and the impact of the ICC and other factors on calculating sample size.
 I enjoy working on problems with a very applied focus.

 - McLaughlin JE, Roth MT, Glatt DM, Gharkholonareh N, Davidson CA, Griffin LM, Esserman DA, Mumper RJ.
 The Flipped Classroom: A course redesign to foster learning and engagement in a health professions school.
 Academic Medicine.
 [Epub ahead of print] (2013).
 PMID: 24270916